-PRESCHOOL FIELD TRIPS Preschool classes participate in occasional filed trips.
+PRESCHOOL FIELD TRIPS Preschool classes participate in occasional field trips.
 You will be notified of these in advance.
 To ensure a safe and pleasurable experience for all the children, the regular school rules apply on field trips.
 Parents are required to fill out the approved "Diocesan Field Trip Form" for all trips.
 Permission will only be accepted on these forms.
 We cannot accept phone permission.
 Field trips are a special time for the children in the class.
 While the teacher is ultimately in charge on a field trip, chaperones are responsible for watching and assisting those children that have been assigned to them.
 With this in mind, we ask that siblings do not accompany us on field trips.
+Fees, if any, may be required dependent upon the trip and will be noted on the permission form.